radiantlogic-v8/documentation-new/documentation/web-services-api-guide/05-rest.md

 ![Configuring an access token in Postman](Media/configuringtoken.jpg)

-Figure 4: Configuring an access token in Postman

 4. Click Get New Access Token.
 The new access token's details are displayed.

 ![token details](Media/tokendetails.jpg)

-Figure 5: The Token Details section in Postman

 5. Copy this token and decode it for the values needed for configuring a mapping between the token contents and a unique identity in the RadiantOne namespace.
 You can do this at https://jwt.io/.

 ### RadiantOne Configuration